wynnlone/MMF2021/README.txt

 ## analysis_year.xlsx: the annually return of different asset classes.
 ## AW_position_weights.xlsx: the exposure history and weight by asset, asset class, currency for AW run1 and run2.
 ## VaR_analysis_run2.xlsx: detail calculation and analysis of various VaR metrics by asset, asset class, combined currency, for both AW runs.
 Dashboard and charts included.
-## Yearly returns by class.xlsx: yearly return by asset class comparied with portfolio and benchmark.
+## Yearly returns by class.xlsx: yearly return by asset class compared with portfolio and benchmark.
 ## assets_benchmark_returns.xlsx: assets, portfolio and benchmark returns since 2016-4-1.
-## Hypothetical_Scenarios_Analysis_Run2.xlsx: precicted portfolio value and asset returns of differnt scenarios in the next four quarters.
+## Hypothetical_Scenarios_Analysis_Run2.xlsx: predicted portfolio value and asset returns of different scenarios in the next four quarters.

 # Folder: template_reference ==========================
 # for our own reference

-#